naeimrf/HPP-C/README.md

 iterative.
 This method is very good at approximating the dominant eigenvalues and especially for matrices with many zero elements for example sparse matrices.

+####  To run the program 4 or 5 input arguments are needed:
+./eigen N iteration tolerance thread filename

+Where the input arguments have the following meaning:
+N: an integer for size of square matrix
+iteration: an integer for number of iteration for the numerical method
+tolerance: a real number for tolerance to stop iterations when convergence criteria reaches
+thread: an integer as number of threads for parallelization
+filename: an optional text file to load, if not provided the program makes a random matrix of size n